Best TV series to watch on Netflix right now (September 2020)

 From original series like The Crown and Stranger Things to classics such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-It’s a well-known fact that Netflix boasts a massive catalogue of TV series – both original shows and favourites from the archives – and that list is ever expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.
+It’s undeniable that Netflix boasts a vast catalogue of TV series – both original shows and favourites from the archives – and that list is ever expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.

-And with 2020 having seen far more people staying indoors than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so an offering of new programmes has been welcomed by many.
+And with 2020 having seen far more people staying at home than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so an offering of new programmes has been hugely welcome.

-Of course, there’s only one problem: with so many excellent series on the streamer, for some viewers the choice can be daunting – and so to help out we’ve written this guide to the best telly Netflix has to offer.
+Of course, there’s just one small problem: with so many great series on the streamer, for some viewers the choice can be overwhelming – and so to help out we’ve written this guide to the best telly to be found on Netflix.

-The streamer has seen a variety of shows join its selection these past few months, from BBC drama The Fall and new episodes of intergalactic cartoon Rick and Morty to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.
+The streamer has seen a variety of shows join its line-up recently, from BBC drama The Fall and new episodes of intergalactic cartoon Rick and Morty to its hit Unsolved Mysteries reboot and The Umbrella Academy series two.

 When it comes to classic content, there’s still a number of old faves that are worth a re-visit such as Friends, Doctor Who and Sherlock, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a lighter watch.

 After something a bit darker?
-Netflix is renowned for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so do check them out if you’re looking for a fan of a good thriller.
+Netflix is well known for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so do check them out if you’re looking for a fan of a good thriller.

 You can even use Netflix secret codes to explore different genres of TV shows – but don’t worry, we’ve got everything you need here in one place.